tranadam/apollonea/README.md

 # Build

-DISCLAIMER: You might have to manually create some folders along the way (or chage the code to do it automatically).
+You might have to manually create some folders along the way (or chage the code to do it automatically).

 First, run the Python build script to build the website: